Quid Pro Quo Sexual Harassment

 Likewise, you have a case if you refused the advances.
 The law is intended to protect from employers using their power over people to obtain sexual favors.
 If you were the victim of an attempt to do so, you have been harassed.

-If you have been the victim of any type of sexual harassment in the Philadelphia area, including quid pro quo harassment, contact a skilled lawyer at Console Mattiacci Law, LLC.
+If you have been the victim of any type of sexual harassment in the Philadelphia or New Jersey area, including quid pro quo harassment, contact a skilled lawyer at Console Mattiacci Law, LLC.
 We will seek compensation for the damages you incurred, including mental anguish and humiliation, and, when available, punitive damages.
 Call us today at 215-545-7676 to schedule a free consultation.

 "...I am truly grateful for all of the help, assistance, understanding and professional skills garnered on my behalf during this time.